mitchcapper/KPEntryTemplates/README.md

 of which are self explanatory.
 A few may require some explanation:

 - "Inline" is a standard textbox
+- "Rich Textbox" is a rich textbox (URL highlighting and such like the normal notes box).
+In KeePass 2.39 enter keys do NOT insert a return (but can be manually copied into it).
+We are working to resolve this with KeePass.
+Until it is the notes field option will use the standard textbox.
 - "Popout" shows the standard custom field editing window

 - "Divider" is not a field at all, but rather can be used to section the